ReluctantHacker/notes/buildingDesign/structuralMechanics.md

 ```math
 \sigma = \dfrac{M \cdot y}{I}
 ```
+ - M is the bending moment, roughly the rotational torque of the slab caused by the load.
+ - y is the distance of the position's axis(fiber) and the central axis
+ - I is the moment of inertia of cross-section.
+This parameter is paired to M, means how well the cross-section can resist bending.
+Like rotational inertia.

+According to this definition, bending force $\sigma$ would be positive above the central axis, and negative under the central axis which is the **compression** and **tension**.
+(The positive or negative would based on the reference choose.
+So it could be negative above and positive down but the idea is the same)

-Before we talk more detailed about bending force, we need to introduce three elementary forces.
+Before we talk more detailed about bending force, we need to clarify three elementary forces.
 [reference](https://mechanicalc.com/reference/beam-analysis)

 ### Compression
-A pair of equal and opposite forces pushing toward each other along the same line. (so the body is being squeezed)
+A pair of equal and opposite forces pushing toward each other along the same line. (so the body is being squeezed).
+Calculuted by $\sigma$ which is a **stress** which is force per area.
 ### Tension
-A pair of equal and opposite forces pulling away from each other along the same line. (so the body is being pulled apart)
+A pair of equal and opposite forces pulling away from each other along the same line. (so the body is being pulled apart).
+Calculated by $\sigma$ which is a **stress** which is force per area.
 ### Shear
-A pair of equal and opposite forces acting parallel but not collinear (i.e. along different lines in parallel planes). (so the body tends to slide one layer over the other)
+A pair of equal and opposite forces acting parallel but not collinear (i.e. along different lines in parallel planes). (so the body tends to slide one layer over the other).
+It's also a stress which is force per area.

 <p align="center">
   <img src="./images/structuralMechanics_figure_1.png"/>